Quasicrystal kirigami: Deployable quasicrystal design

-\textbf{The expansion tile method}: Our first approach to the design of deployable quasicrystal patterns aims to connect tiles so that the resulting lattice has no 3-cycles.
-One method is to make use of the expansion tiles introduced in~\cite{liu2021wallpaper}, where thin tiles are added between existing tiles in the quasicrystal pattern.
+Our first approach for designing deployable quasicrystal patterns is to make use of the expansion tiles introduced in~\cite{liu2021wallpaper}, where thin tiles are added between existing tiles in the quasicrystal pattern.
 The new expansion tiles are connected to the tiles they are placed between, and they appear in the lattice representation as additional nodes in the middle of existing edges.
+Each expansion tile can also be considered as a new tile formed by introducing an extra cut on one of the two existing tiles near the edge shared by the two tiles.
 The 3-cycles in the lattice structure are turned into 6-cycles instead, and hence the entire pattern becomes deployable.

-To illustrate this idea, we fabricate a physical model of a deployable 5-fold Penrose pattern obtained by this method (see Fig.~\ref{fig:F1}(a) and SI Video~S1), which consists of rigid cardstock paper tiles connected by threads (see SI Section~S1 for more details).
+To illustrate this idea, we fabricate a physical model of a deployable 5-fold Penrose pattern obtained by this method (see Fig.~\ref{fig:F1}(a) and Video~S1 of the Supplemental Material~\cite{supplementary}), which consists of rigid cardstock paper tiles connected by threads (see Appendix~\ref{sect:SI_physical} for more details).
 Note that the expansion tiles are not necessarily of the same width, and there may be gaps between the tiles in the pattern.
 To yield a closed and compact shape without gaps, one can consider ideal expansion tiles of infinitesimal width.
-Fig.~\ref{fig:F1}(b)--(d) show the simulated deployments of three deployable quasicrystal patterns with ideal expansion tiles (see also SI Video~S2--S4).
+Fig.~\ref{fig:F1}(b)--(d) show the simulated deployments of three deployable quasicrystal patterns with ideal expansion tiles (see also Video~S2--S4~\cite{supplementary}).
 It can be observed that the three patterns exhibit $5$, $8$ and $12$-fold symmetry throughout deployment from a closed and compact contracted configuration to the fully deployed configuration, and a large size change is achieved.
 Here, the deployment simulations are performed using Python, with the 2D rigid body physics library Pymunk utilized.
-The deployment of each pattern is modeled by continually applying forces on the pattern's convex hull tiles, in the direction away from the pattern center (see SI Section~S2 for more details).
-See SI Section~S3.1 for more deployable quasicrystal patterns produced by the expansion method.
+The deployment of each pattern is modeled by continually applying forces on the pattern's convex hull tiles, in the direction away from the pattern center (see Appendix~\ref{sect:SI_simulation} for more details).